hartmuthoss/intransitive_dice/doc/intransitivity_munnoz_perrera_partitioning.md

 ### 5. Conclusion

-Since every adjacent pair in the MP cycle preserves its majority advantage after partitioning and summing, the entire cycle is preserved for the tuple dice $D'_i$.
+Since every adjacent pair in the MP cycle preserves its majority advantage after partitioning and summing, the entire cycle is preserved for the tuple dice $D^t_i$.

 ---